-Updated to include data for September 2017 on the availability and recruitment of permanent and temporary staff from IHS Markit/Recruitment & Employment Confederation.
-The next figures are due to be published on 8 November 2017.
+Updated to include data for October 2021 on the availability and recruitment of permanent and temporary staff from IHS Markit/KPMG/Recruitment & Employment Confederation.
+The next figures are due to be published on 9 December 2021.

 HR and legal information and guidance relating to the labour market.